 For the 1-Ingredient Sugar-Free Toasted Coconut Bites:

-1. To toast the shredded coconut, pour all the shredded coconut onto a skillet and start warming it up over medium heat.
-Make sure to always stir the coconut with a wide wooden spoon.
-After about one minute, the coconut will become fragrant and will start changing color.
-Toast the coconut until golden brown for about 5 minutes.
-Once the coconut is toasted, transfer it on to a plate right away (it will continue toasting and might burn if left on a hot skillet.)
-Let the coconut cool a little bit and then pour it into the bowl of a food processor.
+• Toast the coconut until golden brown for about 5 minutes.
+Once the coconut is toasted, transfer it to a plate right away (it will continue toasting and may burn if left on a hot skillet).
+Let the coconut cool slightly and then pour it into the bowl of a food processor.

 For the chocolate covered coconut bites: